 Enqueue a job like so:

-# Enqueue a job to be performed as soon the queuing system is # free.
+# Enqueue a job to be performed as soon as the queuing system is # free.
 GuestsCleanupJob.perform_later guest

 # Enqueue a job to be performed tomorrow at noon.
 GuestsCleanupJob.set(wait_until: Date.tomorrow.noon).perform_later(guest)